wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Note and warning call-outs

-Use notes and warnings sparringly, as they rely on reStructuredText syntax that is harder to author.
+Use notes and warnings sparingly, as they rely on reStructuredText syntax which is more complicated for future editors.

     ```eval_rst note:: Notes can provide complementary information.
     ```